lukasfreter/pibs/README.md

 # PIBS: Permutational Invariance Block Solver

 This python package implements an efficient, numerically exact method for solving the dynamics of the dissipative Tavis-Cummings model with local loss and dephasing processes (no gain!).
-The method exploits the weak permutation symmetry and theweak U(1) symmetry of the Lindblad master equation.
+The method exploits the weak permutation symmetry and the weak U(1) symmetry of the Lindblad master equation.

 This code has been used in the publication [1].